 what kid's should do - meet up and talk to each other face-to-face and

-have real fun, without worrying about paedophiles or health and safety
+have real fun, without worrying about health and safety

 issues such as wearing goggles to play conkers - who came up with that